fossasia/eventyay-tickets/README.rst

 but it probably involves everything you'll need to curate submissions and contents for a conference with up to 100 talks.

+You can host pretalx yourself, as detailed in our `administrator documentation`_, or use our public instance at `pretalx.org`_.

 Project status
 --------------
-`pretalx` is under active development.
+`pretalx` is under `active development`_.
 It is production ready and has already been used in several conferences.
 It supports everything required for talk submission, speaker communication, and scheduling.
 You can see our supported features in the `feature list`_ in our documentation, and our planned features